lifetechOCMS/docs/navigation.md

 📌 Overview
 ltRoute is LifetechOCMS’s internal router system that connects frontend view requests to controller actions within a specific module.
 Each module has its own routing file (e.g., mdPosProductRoute.php) that maps view requests to controller functions.

-🧾 Route File Format
-A routing file uses PHP conditionals to bind a specific action (based on view input or URL) to a controller function.
 ## 🧱 Routing Syntax
 ```
 if (LtRoute::post('action', 'createBranch')) {